 Flywheel highly recommends using the ReproIn naming convention starting at the scanner console or for retrospective data by renaming acquisitions to match ReproIn.
 This makes BIDS curation easier because it makes the link between each acquisition and where it fits into the BIDS Specification explicit from the beginning.
 Once curated, you will know your data is ready for the next step and if it is not, you are in a better position to fix problems because they have been detected early.
 Putting your data into this commonly used convention makes the structure of your project clear to you and anyone familiar with the standard.

 Alternative method: Edit the project curation template

-If you do not want to rename files, it is possible to edit a BIDS project curation template so that it can recognize and process arbitrary file names.
+If you do not want to rename your acquisition labels to match the ReproIn convention you can modify a BIDS project curation template so that it can recognize and process arbitrary file names.
 Typically, this is not recommended because the template is a large complicated json file and exactly what is happening during the processing accomplished by the “where” and “initialization” sections is best understood by stepping through it using a debugger.
 See an example of these sections in the BIDS template file article.